hnryjmes/100-days-of-code/README.md

 1. DAY 32.
 Learning how to work with databases in Ruby using PostgreSQL.
 But first, brushing up on my SQL query knowledge... #100DaysOfCode

+1. DAY 33.
+Accessing a SQL database using TablePlus for Mac OS X; building a daily diary app. #100DaysOfCode

 1.